simpeter/apd/docs/lab2.md

 frontend.

 Run `docker compose -f hotelreservation-nvmdb.yml up -d --build -t1` to build the hotel reservation app with your NVMdb database backend.
+In case CloudLab is short on resources, you can finish the implementation on your own machine and then simply evaluate everything on CloudLab.

 If you run into trouble with the database frontend, you can comment out the `-O2 -DNOLOG` parameters in `/local/repository/nvmdb/Makefile`